lowczarc/blog.lancelot.life/implementing_a_minimal_lisp_to_learn_lisp/index.md

 In the paragraph "Downsides" of my [last article](/why_you_should_take_a_look_at_functionnal_programming/#downsides) I made a mistake.

 I've said recursive algorithms can lead to a lack of performance and take the example of the function fibonnacci.<br>
-First, you can construct an recursive equivalent of any iterative function, in the case of fibonnacci :
+First, you can construct a recursive equivalent for any iterative function, in the case of fibonnacci :

 ```mini-lisp
 (def range